| Title: | Parametric Quantile Regression Models for Bounded Data |

 supported plot, which are: Residuals versus indices of observations

-Working response versus linear predictor (which = 3
+Working response versus linear predictor (which = 3) to

 check possible misspecification of link function; Half-normal plot of